maheshwaghmare/send-files/README.txt

 == Settings ==

---> Send Files
+Additional setting are available at Settings -> Send Files

-All the Send Files settings are available here.

 == How it works? ==